serverless/blog/posts/2017-10-20-make-serverless-graphql-api-using-lambda-dynamodb.md

         TableName: ${self:provider.environment.DYNAMODB_TABLE}
 ```

-To use it we need the [aws-sdk](https://www.npmjs.com/package/aws-sdk), In this example, I use the SDK's vanilla DocumentClient to access DynamoDB records.
+To use it, we'll need the [aws-sdk](https://www.npmjs.com/package/aws-sdk).
+Here's how you'd use the SDK's vanilla DocumentClient to access DynamoDB records:

 ```sh
 $ npm install --save aws-sdk
 ```

-Include these in our handler, and then we can get to work.
+Include these in our handler, and then we can get to work:

 ```js
 // add to handler.js
 const AWS = require('aws-sdk');
 const dynamoDb = new AWS.DynamoDB.DocumentClient();
 ```

-Before, we defined a method that just returned a string value for the greeting message.
+We started by defining a method that returned a simple string value for the greeting message.
 However, the GraphQL library can also use Promises as resolvers.

-Since the DocumentClient uses a callback pattern, we'll wrap these in promises and use the DynamoDB `get` method to check the database for a nickname for the user.
+Since the DocumentClient uses a callback pattern, we'll wrap these in promises and use the DynamoDB `get` method to check the database for a nickname for the user:

 ```js
 // add to handler.js